masasam/dotfiles/README.md

 >sudo pacman -S powertop

-Since it becomes invalid when restarting, It becomes no problem setting the following.
+Since it becomes invalid when restarting, It will set the following.

 >sudo powertop --calibrate